 Privacy Risk Medium to high risk

-Description • Data from non-vulnerable people about non-sensitive topics that been made slightly less identifiable by removing easily identifying information (e.g. name, contact information)
+Description • Data from non-vulnerable people containing information that does NOT elevate the risks of harm that been made slightly less identifiable by removing easily identifying information (e.g. name, contact information)

 OR

-• Data from vulnerable people and/or about sensitive topics that has undergone additional de-identification steps beyond the removal of easily identifying information (e.g. name, contact information)
+• Data from vulnerable people and/or containing information that does NOT elevate the risks of harm that has undergone additional de-identification steps beyond the removal of easily identifying information (e.g. name, contact information)

 Impact of a Breach • Severity of harm to research subjects and/or damage to the reputation of VU Amsterdam would be moderate to high